 \subsection{Principle 2: Exploiting Invariances and Equivariances in Input and Latent Spaces}

-Deep neural networks have achieved impressive performance due in part to their ability to learn rich \emph{distributed representations} from training data.
-Rather than simply memorizing examples, these models construct hierarchical feature embeddings that capture patterns in the data to generalize to i.i.d. samples~\cite{hinton_learning_1986}.
-Nevertheless, training a model to internalize and imagine the world in a human-like manner from scratch is still a nontrivial challenge at best (\cite{ha2018worldmodels}).
+Neural networks' impressive performance is due in part to their ability to learn rich \emph{distributed representations} from training data.
+Rather than memorizing examples, these models construct hierarchical feature embeddings that capture data patterns and generalize to i.i.d. samples~\cite[]{hinton_learning_1986}.
+Nevertheless, training a model to internalize and imagine the world in a human-like manner far from trivial~\cite[]{ha_recurrent_2018}.
 Encoding high-dimensional observations (e.g., images) through commonplace embedding methods (e.g., through autoencoders or encoder-only transformers) leaves the latent representation generally uninterpretable and task-agnostic.
-This raises concerns about whether the latent space is distorted by spurious correlations or if it effectively encodes the details necessary for discriminating between features that should remain \emph{functionally disentangled}.
+This raises concerns about whether spurious correlations distort the latent space or if it effectively encodes the details necessary for discriminating between features that should remain \emph{functionally disentangled}.

-\textit{Invariance and equivariance relations} are one way to address uninterpretability in representation learning models.
-These terms are often used to classify representations based on their response to observation space transformations.
-If the representation of $x$ shifts in an expected manner due to a transformation $f(x)$, then the representation model is said to be equivariant to that transformation.
-Likewise, if the representation does not shift under the transformation, then the model is said to be invariant to the transformation.
+\textit{Invariance and equivariance relations} can help address uninterpretability in representation learning.
+These terms characterize how representations respond to observation-space transformations.
+If the representation of $x$ shifts in an expected manner due to a transformation $g(x)$, then the representation model is said to be \textit{equivariant} to that transformation.
+Likewise, if the representation does not shift under the transformation, then the model is said to be \textit{invariant} to the transformation.
+For example, bisimulation metrics help learn latent obstacle representations invariant to changes in type, size, and brightness~\cite[]{zhang_invariant_2020}. \cite{pol_plannable_2020} use contrastive loss to enforce action equivariance.
+Yet, integrating expert priors remains difficult; one method maps complex observation transformations to simpler latent ones via a symmetric embedding network~\cite[]{park_learning_2022}.

-To this end, \cite{zhang_invariant_2020} utilize bisimulation metrics to learn latent representations of roadway obstacles that are invariant to obstacle type, size, and brightness.
-The dual of avoiding explicitly irrelevant details is explicitly learning relevant details. \cite{pol_plannable_2020} introduce contrastive loss to enforce action-equivariance on learned representations.
-However, we still lack ways to effectively incorporate these expert conceptual priors into world models. \cite{park_learning_2022} innovate a symmetric embedding network for world models that learns simple latent space transformations from complex observation space transformations.